Consensys/doc.goquorum/docs/Tutorials/Private-Network/Create-IBFT-Network.md

 ### 5. Copy static nodes file and node keys to each node

-Copy the `static-nodes.json` to the data directory for each node.
+Copy the `static-nodes.json` to the data directory for each node:

 ```bash
 cp static-nodes.json Node-0/data/